 “Failing to Plan is Planning to Fail” – Benjamin Franklin

 Doesn’t it feel great when you find success?

 Do you ever get frustrated by not being able to repeat it predictably?

 Did you know you can have the best marketing skills like copywriting, designing, conversion rate optimization, and still not predictably find consistent success on a large scale?

 As a speaker and owner of A4D.com a CPA network, I talk with 1,000’s of marketers & entrepreneurs all the time.
 Some have been doing it for years but still aren’t achieving their goals.
 They seem stuck on a hamster wheel doing the same thing over and over and expecting a different result.

 You might be saying “but Jason, marketing is way too unpredictable… there’s no way you predictably get results in a chaotic space like marketing.”

-It may feel like there’s so many unpredictable things in marketing that it would just not be possible to get to some level or predictability… but this is not the case.
+It may feel like there are so many unpredictable things in marketing that it would just not be possible to get to some level of predictability… but this is not the case.

-In this article, we’ll talk about how we can synthesize, the process of marketing, down to a formulaic step by step approach that will get you predictable results like you’ve never seen before.
+In this article, we’ll talk about how we can synthesize, the process of marketing, down to a formulaic step by step approach that will get you predictable results as you’ve never seen before.